multani/gcp-changelog/content/gemini-enterprise/index.md

 ### Feature

-**Gemini Enterprise: Use Gemini 3 (Preview)**
+**Gemini Enterprise: Use Gemini 3 Pro (Preview)**

-You can use Gemini 3 in preview with Gemini Enterprise.
-To make Gemini 3 available to users in your
+You can use Gemini 3 Pro in preview with Gemini Enterprise.
+To make Gemini 3 Pro available to users in your
 Gemini Enterprise app, a Gemini Enterprise admin must enable the **Gemini 3 Pro (Preview)** toggle in the **Model availability** feature control.
 For more information on feature controls, see